-Develop and use a model to demonstrate how a system transfers energy from one object to another even when the objects are not touching.
-Concepts taught in 2.P4U1.3 Connects to 4.E1U2.8 Energy is present whenever there are moving objects, sound, light, or heat.
-When objects collide, energy can be transferred from one object to another, thereby changing their motion.
-In such collisions, some energy is typically also transferred to the surrounding air; as a result, the air gets heated and sound is produced.
-Light also transfers energy from place to place.
-For example, energy radiated from the sun is transferred to Earth by light.
-When this light is absorbed, it warms Earth's land, air, and water and facilitates 4.P4U2.2 plant growth.
-Energy can also be transferred from place to place by electric currents , which can then be used locally to produce motion, sound, heat, or Develop and use a model that demonstrates explains how energy is moved from place to place through electric and magnetic currents. light.
-The currents may have been produced to begin with by transforming the energy of motion into electrical energy (e.g., moving water driving a spinning turbine which generates electric currents).
+Energy can be moved from place to place by moving objects or through sound or light.
+(Boundary: At this grade level, no attempt is made to give a precise or complete definition of energy.)
 4 (p.
+122) For example, energy radiated from the sun is transferred to Earth by light.
+When this light is absorbed, it warms Earth's land, air, and water and facilitates plant growth.
+4 (p.
+125)

-125) The expression "produce energy" typically refers to the conversion of stored energy into a desired form for practical use-for example, the stored energy of water behind a dam is released so that it flows downhill and drives a turbine generator to produce electricity .
-Food and fuel also release energy when they are digested or burned .
-When machines or animals "use" energy Framework citation p.
-125, 129 Concepts taught in 1.P3U1.3 4.P2U1.3 (e.g., to move around), most often the energy is transferred to heat the surrounding environment.
+The expression "produce energy" typically refers to the conversion of stored energy into a desired form for practical use-for example, the stored energy of water behind a dam is released so that it flows downhill and drives a turbine generator to produce electricity.
+Food and fuel also release energy when they are digested or burned.
+When machines or animals "use" energy (e.g., to move around), most often the energy is transferred to heat the surrounding environment.
 The energy released by burning fuel or digesting food was once energy from the sun that was captured by plants in the chemical process that forms plant matter (from air and water).
-(Boundary: Develop and use a model to demonstrate magnetic forces.
-Concepts taught in 1.P3U1.3 Framework citation p.
-117, 127 The fact that plants capture energy from sunlight is introduced at this grade level, but details of photosynthesis are not.)
+(Boundary: The fact that plants capture energy from sunlight is introduced at this grade level, but details of photosynthesis are not.)
 It is important to be able to concentrate energy so that it is available for use where and when it is needed.
 For example, batteries are physically transportable energy storage devices, whereas electricity generated by power plants is transferred from place to place through distribution systems.
 4 (p.
+129)

-129) Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and function; stability and change 4 4.P4U4.4 Construct an explanation and Engage in an argument from evidence on the use and impact of renewable and nonrenewable resources to provide energy. generate electricity.
+Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and function; stability and change 4

-Commented [28]: Removed magnetic "currents" - should be forces to its own standard below based on public feedback:
+Commented [71]: Removed magnetic "currents" - should be forces to its own standard below based on public feedback: